The Top Pros and Cons of Having a Business Debit Card

 3. It’s Easy to Qualify For

-When you pursue a business credit card, you may have to complete an extensive application process that includes a credit check and providing your earning history.
+When you pursue a small business credit card, you may have to complete an extensive application process that includes a credit check and providing your earning history.
 On the other hand, most financial institutions or credit unions will offer you a debit card when you open a business checking account, even if you have questionable credit or no credit history at all.

 What Are the Cons of a Business Debit Card?